Herefordshire, HR8 9XU

 Where do emissions happen along the food life cycle?

 The majority of GHG emissions from farm-to-shelf, for most food and beverage products, occur in the agriculture stage of the supply chain.
 According to the most recent CDP Supply Chain report, agriculture accounts for more than 90 percent, on average, or 11x the emissions found in manufacturing and retail.

-A globalised food supply chain and consumer demand for out of season produce and high food quality expectations, has increased emissions of fluorinated greenhouse gases from industrialised countries - which have a turbocharged effect on global warming - used in refrigeration and other industrial applications.
+A globalised food supply chain and consumer demand for out-of-season produce and high food quality expectations have increased emissions of fluorinated greenhouse gases from industrialised countries - which have a turbocharged effect on global warming - used in refrigeration and other industrial applications.
 Refrigeration is responsible for nearly half of the energy consumption by the retail and supermarket sector, whose emissions have grown more than fourfold in Europe since 1990.
 Worldwide ‘cold chain’ activities account for around 5 percent of global food-system emissions, a figure expected to increase.

 The role of food waste reduction in sustainability

 Globally, food worth $750 billion is lost or wasted each year throughout the entire supply chain.
 Avoidance of post-consumer and post-harvest waste has a direct and powerful impact on emissions.
 From an environmental perspective, this loss and waste is an extremely inefficient use of resources as so much has been embodied at this stage.
 According to a study by the UN Food and Agriculture Organization (FAO), if food loss and waste were its own country it would be the world’s third-largest emitter, only exceeded by China and the United States.
 Large amounts of water and fertiliser also go into the production of this food that never reaches human mouths - this is a big environmental cost to pay for food from which humans derive little to no use.